 If you have a local website or business you can target the Geo Map to a region and display visitors by city instead of visitors by country, you can read more about this feature here: Country codes for Google Anlytics Dashboard.

 Google Analytics – FrontEnd Settings

 If you use this option, you will see some stats about how your articles/posts are performing, on frontend, at the end of each article.
 You can display Views vs. Unique Views and Top Searches for each article/post.
-These stats and reports are only available for the user level selected in the Access Level option.
+These stats and reports are only available for the user roles selected in the Show stats to option.